 Morning—Nothing beats an early morning spent on the water surrounded by the vibrant shades of turning leaves reflecting off crystal clear lake waters.
 Through the end of October, rent a canoe from Beavers Bend River Floats and watch the sun rise over Broken Bow Lake, or try your luck fishing on the Mountain Fork River.
-Head to Beavers Bend Fly Shop, located within the state park, to stock up on tackle, learn the best fishing holes or learn how to fly fish from a guide.

 Afternoon—Once you’ve worked up an appetite, head over to the on-site Beavers Bend Restaurant for traditional and hearty American fare.
 Dine on the outdoor patio to enjoy a wonderful view of the Lower Mountain Fork River with its peaceful flowing water surrounded by majestic cypress trees.
 Then, continue your outdoor adventure with a hike on the renowned David Boren Hiking Trail.
 Take a stroll under trees heavy with colorful leaves within the trail system, which is comprised of seven smaller trails that allow guests to mix-and-match according to their time limit and skill level.
-For horseback riding, head to the Beavers Bend Depot & Stables to enjoy a one hour trail ride that crosses 2.5 miles of beautiful terrain.
+For horseback riding, head to the Beavers Bend Depot Inc. to enjoy a one hour trail ride that crosses 2.5 miles of beautiful terrain.

 Evening—After a long day outdoors, refuel at Abendigo’s Grill & Patio in Broken Bow.
 Located a short distance from Beavers Bend State Park, diners at Abendigo’s are treated to upscale American cuisine in a relaxing atmosphere.
 Linger on the patio to enjoy live music or head back to your cabin and gaze at a night full of stars.